St Andrew's Cathedral School

-In Term 1, students from Middle School and Senior College took to the stage in a spellbinding production of Mary Poppins, delighting audiences across three unforgettable performances that turned the Chatswood Theatre into Cherry Tree Lane and beyond.
+In Term 1, students from Middle School and Senior College took to the stage in a spellbinding production of Mary Poppins: The Broadway Musical, delighting audiences across four unforgettable performances that turned the Concourse Theatre, Chatswood into Cherry Tree Lane and beyond.

 This year’s musical was nothing short of spectacular, showcasing not only the timeless charm of P.L.
 Travers’ beloved characters but also the remarkable talents of our performers.
 From the moment the iconic notes of ‘Chim Chim Cher-ee’ filled the auditorium – parents, friends and teachers were transported into a world where magic is real.

-The production involved over 280 students, each bringing wholehearted enthusiasm to their roles.
-Whether summoning the stiff-upper-lip spirit of Mr Banks, capturing the wonky whimsy of the penguins or radiating the gentle warmth of Jane and Michael, our cast poured months of hard work into every number and scene change.
-Each student’s dedication was evident – in their clear voices, animated expressions and joyful energy that lit up the stage from start to finish.
+The production involved over 110 students, each bringing wholehearted enthusiasm to their roles.
+Whether summoning the stiff-upper-lip spirit of Mr Banks, capturing the quirky unpredictability of Mrs Corry or radiating the gentle but firm warmth of Mary Poppins, our cast poured months of hard work into every moment.

 “I was constantly amazed at how our students embraced every challenge.”